MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 - **Manually on Surface Hub 2S:** Select **Start** > **All apps** > **Settings** > **View as Admin** > enter admin credentials > **Update & Security** > **Logs** > **Collect logs**.

 - **Remotely via Teams Rooms Admin Center:** Select Teams devices > Surface Hubs (legacy) > select the device > Download device logs.

 2. Open the CSV file with a plain text editor such as Notepad.
-Ensure your CSV file meets requirements:
+Ensure your CSV file meets the following requirements so it can be successfully imported into Intune:

-- Device information in the CSV file where you capture hardware hashes should include: Serial number, Windows product ID, and Hardware hash.
-You can also include an optional group.
+- Device information in the CSV file should include: Serial number, Windows product ID, and Hardware hash.
+You should also include an optional group tag, as specified per guidance in the detailed documentation on Windows Autopilot and Auto-login of Teams Rooms.

 > [!TIP]
 > Do not add an Assigned user column in CSV file as it is unnecessary for deploying a Teams Rooms on Windows device like Surface Hub, and adding it with a blank entry will cause failure during import to Intune.